Reddit vs LinkedIn for B2B.

 Questions, answered

-Subreach runs inside your real browser session with randomized, human-style delays.
-Not a headless scraper, not a fake-account bot.
-On Business, Ban Risk Monitor scores every account 0-100 in real time and auto-slows any account above your threshold.
-No tool can guarantee zero risk on Reddit, which is why we build safety features first.
+Subreach runs inside your real browser session with randomized, human-style delays — not a headless scraper, not a bot.
+On Business, Ban Risk Monitor scores risk 0–100 and auto-slows above your threshold.
+No tool guarantees zero risk on Reddit; that's why we build safety first.

 Yes.
-Subreach is a Chrome extension.
-It drives your logged-in Reddit tab, clicking and navigating like you would.
-No separate API layer, no server-side scraper, no credential handoff.
+Subreach is a Chrome extension that drives your logged-in Reddit tab the way you would.
+No API layer, no server-side scraper, no credential handoff.

 Never.
-You log into Reddit on reddit.com as usual.
-Subreach piggybacks on your authenticated session through the browser.
+You log into reddit.com as usual; Subreach uses your authenticated browser session.
 We never see, store, or transmit your password.
-If Reddit logs you out, Subreach pauses until you log back in.
+If Reddit logs you out, Subreach pauses until you sign back in.

-Install from the Chrome Web Store, sign into Subreach, log into your Reddit accounts.
-The extension runs in a background tab with randomized delays and daily caps.
+Install from the Chrome Web Store, sign into Subreach, stay logged into Reddit.
+It runs in a background tab with randomized delays and daily caps.
 Pause anytime from the extension icon.

 Yes.
 One click in your dashboard.
 No contracts, no minimum term.
-Your Reddit accounts stay exactly as they are.
+Your Reddit account is untouched.

-14-day no-questions-asked refund on your first month.
-Email us and we process it.
-After month one, cancel anytime to stop future billing, but past charges aren't refundable.
+14-day no-questions refund on your first month — email us and it's processed.
+After month one, cancel anytime to stop billing; prior charges aren't refundable.

 Yes.
-Export your full activity log, analytics, and reply/DM history as CSV or JSON from the dashboard.
-After cancellation, export access stays for 30 days.
+Export your activity log, analytics, and reply/DM history as CSV or JSON from the dashboard.
+Export access stays 30 days after cancellation.

 Your next 100 customers